-In our quest for the highest quality non-GMO yeast we could find to make our whole-grain tortillas lighter and fluffier than other wraps, we discovered a pioneering producer that has been cultivating this essential baking ingredient for almost two centuries.
+In our quest for the highest quality non-GMO yeast we could find, we discovered a pioneering producer that has been cultivating this essential baking ingredient for almost two centuries.
 Lesaffre Yeast first began making yeast in Northern France in 1853 and has remained true to its artisan roots ever since.

 Louis Lesaffre and Louis Bonduelle, two French farmers’ sons, did not set out to manufacture yeast at first.
 The yeast was just a by-product of fermenting grains.
 Then in 1871, Austrian baron Max von Springer of Vienna, the inventor of commercial yeast, introduced France’s bread bakers to the idea of using yeast to leaven bread and opened the country’s first yeast production plant.
 Von Springer’s success inspired Lesaffre and Bonduelle to open a baker’s yeast production facility in 1873.
 The farmers’ sons soon became one of the leading yeast producers in the country that was soon to be famous for baguettes and pastries.

 Today, Lesaffre Yeast remains owned by members of Louis Lesaffre’s family (the fifth generation to run the company) and continues to supply non-GMO yeast to artisan bakers throughout the world.